radius-project/design-notes/architecture/2024-11-authz-feature-spec.md

 **Developers** – Developers use the resource types available to them to model their applications and deploy to environments which they have access to.
 Some developers will use Radius locally to run their applications, but many will not use Radius directly; instead relying on their organization's CI/CD system to run their application in cloud environments.
 These developers will not have deep knowledge of Radius beyond using the resource types made available to them.
 Developers who are using Radius locally should not have to concern themselves with Radius authorization features.

+**Operators** – Operators, sometimes referred to as Site Reliability Engineers (SREs) ensure the availability, performance, and security applications running in production.
+In some cases, the operator persona is combined with the developer and referred to as DevOps.
+In other cases, the security responsibility is delegated to a dedicated security operator (SecOps).

 ## Scenarios

 ### Scenario 1 – Getting started and local development